A Tougher Road With Biden: The World Leaders Who Banked On Trump

 "I think the very fact that Biden was Obama's vice president already makes him not a friendly figure in Russia," says Moscow-based political analyst Masha Lipman.
 Biden, who repeatedly highlights the importance of preserving NATO, is likely to adopt a tougher line against Russia.

 The only thing that helps the Kremlin, Lipman says, is more polarization and turmoil in the United States.
-"Turmoil means the United States weakened," she says.
+"Turmoil means the United States [is] weakened," she says.
 "This is what the Kremlin can actually benefit from, not an improvement in relations."

 The relationship with China's Xi Jinping